sackn/diffeq/partialDerivativesAndApp.md

 ## Extra Practice Questions
 Shimamota Questions mainly partial derivatives, tangent approximations, and gradient vectors.

+For the UCB problems I took it from this link[ https://math.berkeley.edu/~hutching/teach/53-2015/53worksheets.pdf ](url).
+I'm not sure if its legal to use this resource.
+The pdf is cut into sections for each topic and each section has one part for "questions" and one part for "problems".
+All of the questions below are from chapter 12 multivarible chain rule.

 **Shimamota Question 4.1.1:**
 <details>
   <summary>Part A Solution</summary>